Often, guitars have several dots along their necks. But what are the dots on a guitar fretboard called?

 Truth is, most players don’t know their purpose.
-The benefit to using these indicators can make a player faster and more accurate.
-As musicians, sometimes we miss the little details that can really help us become great players.
+The benefit of using these indicators can make a player faster and more accurate.
+As musicians, sometimes we miss the little details that can help us become great players.

 Let’s explore these dots along the guitar neck and see if they can help us up our game!

 Having fretboard markers serves to create a kind of map for the player to navigate the neck.
 While the total number of frets varies, the dots are placed on the same fret positions.
 Many electric guitars have somewhere between 22 and 24, while an acoustic often has fewer.

 This way you will always know where you are on the fretboard even if you pick up a guitar you have never seen before.

-Granted, there might be a few exceptions to this rule where a marker is missing from the commonly used 3rd position.
-Or, instead has a marker at the 1st (which is almost always blank), but other than these minor differences, you can be assured that the indicator patterns are standard across guitars.
+There might be a few exceptions to this rule where a marker is missing from the commonly used 3rd position.
+Or, instead, has a marker at the 1st.
+But other than these differences, the indicator patterns are standard across guitars.

-If you come across a model with no fretboard markers (commonly seen on acoustic classical guitar models), you will still actually have position indicators to guide you!
+If you come across a model with no fretboard markers, you will still have indicators to guide you!
 They are called Side fret markers.

 Side Fret Markers

 When you begin to understand the pattern and layout, the ability to play notes begins to speed up.
 This can really help you learn how to change chords faster as a beginner.
-Or, if you have been playing for a while, try to take advantage of these fretboard markers.
+If you have been playing for a while, try to take advantage of these fretboard markers.
 They can help you improve your technique.

 One of the biggest advantages in improving as a player is to learn the guitar fret board and notes.